marsolmos/jigsaw-toxic-comment-challenge/README.md

 The task is to build a multilabel classification model capable of detecting various types of toxicity in Wikipedia comments.

+## 📦 Project Overview

+1. Training
+  Run `main.py` to train a new model.
+It will:
+    - Load and preprocess data from `data/`
+    - Train a model pipeline (e.g., TF-IDF + Logistic Regression)
+    - Evaluate performance on a validation set
+    - Save the trained model and vectorizer under `models/<model_version>/`

+2. Serving Predictions
+  Use the FastAPI app in `src/api.py` to serve your model:
+    - The API loads the requested model version at startup
+    - Accepts comment text via a `/predict` POST endpoint
+    - Returns toxicity predictions for the comment

+3. Experimentation
+  Use notebooks in `notebooks/` for exploratory data analysis, feature engineering, or testing new model ideas.

 ## 📁 Project structure

 ```bash